-CIS 022 3 Units Introduction to Programming
+Introduction to Programming

-Prerequisite: CIS 001 with a grade of C or CR or better.
+Prerequisite: CIS 001 with a minimum grade of C or CR.
 Course Advisory: SCC minimum English and Math standards.
 An introduction to computer programming.
 The course's content will include 'hands-on' development of structured algorithms and programs through top-down design, modular and object oriented programming, and standardized control structures.
 (Taught using an object-oriented computer programming language such as C++, C#, Java, etc.).
 Lab hours may be scheduled or TBA depending on the section.
 Students are expected to complete both the lecture and lab portions of the course.
 Three hours lecture, one hour lab weekly by arrangement.

-CIS 023 3 Units Data Structures and Algorithms
+Data Structores and Algorithms

-Prerequisite: CIS 22 with a grade of C or CR or better.
+Prerequisite: CIS 022 with a minimum grade of C or CR.
 Course Advisory: SCC minimum English and Math standards.
 A study of the basic concepts associated with the creation and manipulation of data structures and their related processing algorithms.
 Topics include software engineering principles, the selection, design, and implementation of data structures including arrays, sequential and random access files, strings, stacks, queues, linked lists, and binary trees, and the development of efficient algorithms for sorting, searching, and manipulating these data structures.
-(Taught using an object-oriented computer programming language such as C++, C#, Java, etc.) Students are expected to complete both the lecture and lab portions of the course.
-Three hours lecture, one hour lab weekly by arrangement.
+(Taught using an object-oriented computer programming language such as C++, C#, Java, etc.) Three hours lecture, one hour lab weekly by arrangement.

-CIS 035 3 Units Introduction to Java Programming
+Introductioni to Java Programming

-Prerequisite: CIS 022 or CIS 023 or 015 wih a grade of C or better.
+Prerequisite: A minimum grade of C or CR in CIS 022 or CIS 023 or 015.
 Course Advisory: SCC minimum English and Math standards.
 The course introduces Object Oriented Programming (OOP) using the Java programming language.
 It includes 'hands-on' development of Java applets and Java applications using objects, classes, interfaces and Graphical User Interface (GUI) components.
-Lab Assignments: Lab hours may be scheduled or TBA depending on the section.
+Lab hours may be scheduled or TBA depending on the section.
 Students are expected to complete both the lecture and lab portions of the class.
 Three hours lecture, one hour lab weekly by arrangement.

-CIS 049 1.00 to 3.00 Units Computer and Information Science Honors Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Computer and Information Science Honors Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of C; an ability to work independently; permission of the Division Dean based on instructor availability.
 Course Advisory: SCC minimum English and Math standards.
 Designed for honor students who intend to major in one of the Computer and Information Science options.
 Students are expected to design their own projects and must submit them to the instructor for approval.
 Three to nine hours weekly by arrangement.

-CIS 050 3 Units Microcomputer Applications
+Microcomputer Applications